WebLLM API Reference¶

 MLCEngine.getGPUVendor(): Promise<string>

 Retrieves the vendor name of the GPU used for computations.
-Useful for understanding the hardware capabilities during inference.
+This is useful for understanding hardware capabilities during inference.

 Returns: A string indicating the GPU vendor (e.g., “Intel”, “NVIDIA”).